Mint Museum: Mint Museum Uptown

 With the help of grants and the Arts & Science Council the Mint Museum's new 145000 sqft location opened on October 1, 2010.
 Designed by Machado and Silvetti Associates of Boston, the building's estimated cost is $57 million.
-Now that it is complete, this building is known as the Mint Museum Uptown with the original building on Randolph Road to be known as the Mint Museum Randolph.
+Now that it is complete, this building is known as the Mint Museum Uptown.

 The Uptown location spreads over five floors and houses collections of glass, ceramics, wood and other material from the Mint Museum of Craft + Design.
 Contemporary Art, American Art and some of the European Art collections from the Randolph Road facility have also moved to the new location, bringing the Mint's arts and craft and fine arts focuses under one roof for the first time.

 The historic Randolph Road building remains open.
 Renovations and reinstallation are scheduled to highlight the museum's holdings in Ceramics; Historic Costume and Fashionable Dress; Ancient American Art; Asian Art; Coins & Currency; Decorative Arts; and Spanish Colonial Art.